dfigueiredo/PPSFramework/README.md

 ## Compilation

-Everytime the source code is changed, you need to recompile it to run (MissingMassNtupleAnalzer):
+Everytime the source code is changed, you need to recompile it to run (MissingMassNtupleAnalyzer.cc):

 ```bash
 make clean